Kayli/logspub/dev-databases.md

 ## streamable data formats

 - motivation
-  - wiki articles on a topic suck for unknown reason :/
-    - phds were too busy to write that shit in an easily digestible manner ... as usual
-    - so i have to write that trivia that follows below

   - data is too large to be transmitted in a one go while partially transmitted data is usable on the receiver side
     - data may be a potentially infinite, e.g. sensor data or stream of digits for PI